Astrid Sheil, Dean,

-The Harry F. Byrd, Jr. School of Business is committed to providing high-quality educational programs that assist individuals in their preparation to become principled leaders within the global business environment.
+The Shenandoah University School of Business is committed to providing high-quality educational programs that assist individuals in their preparation to become principled leaders within the global business environment.
 The program is “value-added” for both the individuals who are pursuing the degree as well as for organizations that support them in their quest for higher education.
 Students bring knowledge and experience of their own work environments to bear on the educational process, enriching the learning experience for everyone.
 Graduates of the program attain increased confidence in their ability to identify problems and implement solutions, either individually or as creative members of business teams.
 Today’s managers need broad organizational understanding to successfully plan and discharge their areas of authority and responsibility.
 They need to know how to motivate, lead and work with people to accomplish organizational and personal objectives.
 The program is applicable for managers and leaders working in entrepreneurial enterprises, corporations and governmental agencies regardless of their undergraduate studies.
 Classroom discussions, seminars and integrated case studies prove especially valuable to managers whose formal undergraduate education was highly specialized.

 The advantages of the Shenandoah University MBA program include:

 - Small classes with high level of student-faculty interaction

 - Experienced, caring faculty

 - Evening and weekend classes for varying work schedules